Bates Motel (film): Plot

 Alex looks at the screen telling viewers: "If you ever need a room, come on by.
 I can't say for sure what you'll find, but that is what makes the world go around".

 Cast

-Home media
+Production

-The film was released to DVD on October 3, 2013 as part of Universal's "Vault Series", exclusively on Amazon.com.
+Bates Motel was created as a pilot episode for an anthology TV series that would focus on Alex and the various people who would check into the titular motel.
+Bud Cort and Lori Petty were brought on to portray two of the central characters.
+The script was written by Richard Rothstein, who also served as producer and director.